That Hamilton Woman-1941

 Good Time begins with Nick Nikas (Ben Safdie) being quizzed by a therapist.
 They are quickly interrupted by Nick’s brother Connie (Pattinson), who removes him from the facility so that he can assist with a bank heist.

 The fun part of Good Time is that the film is fast-paced and filled with twists and turns.
-Largely taking place over the course of one night, we are compelled by Connie’s journey and wonder if he will outrun the cops.
+Taking place largely over the course of one night, we are compelled by Connie’s journey and wonder if he will outrun the cops.

-In a way a standard thriller, Good Time rises slightly above this ranking with its wonderful New York City setting with numerous exterior scenes- this is a major plus.
+Although it is a standard thriller, Good Time rises slightly above this ranking due to its wonderful New York City setting and numerous exterior scenes—this is a major plus.

-Also garnering props for the film is the look of it.
+The film’s look also garners props.
 With a slick yet gritty and grainy feel, the camera angles are quick and plentiful.
-This is a great tool to keep the action going at lightning speed and the editing deserves kudos too.
+This is a great tool to keep the action going at lightning speed, and the editing deserves kudos, too.

-Otherwise, the film is helped immensely by the acting performance of Pattinson who owns the film.
-Having not seen him in anything before I was surprised at how good he is.
+Otherwise, the film is helped immensely by the acting performance of Pattinson, who owns the film.
+Having not seen him in anything before, I was surprised at how good he was.

-Thinking of him as more a matinee idol versus a serious actor, I was proven wrong.
-Grizzled, temperamental, but being a decent guy at times, Pattinson’s Connie is loyal to a fault, putting his brother first and foremost.
+I thought of him as more of a matinee idol than a serious actor, but I was proven wrong.
+Grizzled and temperamental but a decent guy at times, Pattinson’s Connie is loyal to a fault, putting his brother first and foremost.

-Fans of Captain Phillips (2013) will be delighted to see Barkhad Abdi cast in a small yet pivotal role of an amusement park security guard.
+Fans of Captain Phillips (2013) will be delighted to see Barkhad Abdi cast in the small yet pivotal role of an amusement park security guard.

-Nominated for the Best Supporting Actor award for Captain Phillips, the Somali- American actor has been able to find steady work in film since his acclaimed debut performance.
+Nominated for the Best Supporting Actor award for Captain Phillips, the Somali-American actor has found steady work in film since his acclaimed debut performance.
 In his role in Good Time, the character is instrumental in kicking off the final act that leads to the downfall of at least one other character.

-Worth mentioning are a few small but notable flaws (rather unnecessary) that Good Time contains.
+A few minor but notable flaws (somewhat unnecessary) that Good Time contains are worth mentioning.

-Perplexing to me is the casting of Jennifer Jason Leigh in the role of Connie’s girlfriend Corey.
-Decades older than Connie, Corey is written pretty much as a nitwit- attempting to use her mother’s credit card to bail out Nick.
+Perplexing to me is the casting of Jennifer Jason Leigh as Connie’s girlfriend, Corey.
+Decades older than Connie, Corey is written pretty much as a nitwit attempting to use her mother’s credit card to bail out Nick.

-The film does not mention the age difference nor provides much meat to the role- Jason Leigh deserves better than a throwaway role like this.
+The film does not mention the age difference or provide much meat to the role—Jason Leigh deserves better than a throwaway role like this.

-Otherwise, none of the female characters are treated especially well.
-Connie frequently directs or shouts at either Corey or even Crystal eliciting a “man in charge” vibe that is slightly off-putting.
+Otherwise, none of the female characters are treated exceptionally well.
+Connie frequently directs or shouts at either Corey or even Crystal, eliciting a slightly off-putting “man in charge” vibe.

-Also, a gay slur uttered by Connie is thrown into a scene for seemingly no reason, which in 2017 surprises me.
-Still, there is something that makes the audience root for Connie while we still want him to get his punishment.
+Also, a gay slur uttered by Connie is thrown into a scene for seemingly no reason, which surprises me in 2017.
+Still, something makes the audience root for Connie while we still want him to get his punishment.

-Good Time (2017) provides quality entertainment in a specified genre with good acting all the way around.
+Good Time (2017) provides quality entertainment in a specified genre with good acting.

-With a weird Ocean’s Eleven style (only with one prominent character) the bank robbery theme will satisfy those in the mood for a good heist film.
-The title of the film is a mystery (is it irony?) and not sure it totally works, but overall the film is a very good watch.
+With a weird Ocean’s Eleven style (only with one prominent character), the bank robbery theme will satisfy those in the mood for a good heist film.

 Independent Spirit Award Nominations: Best Director-Safdie Brothers, Best Male Lead-Robert Pattinson, Best Supporting Male-Benny Safdie, Best Supporting Female-Taliah Lennie Webster, Best Editing